Should I breathe through my mouth or nose while running?

 So what is it that actually makes it hard for us to breathe?

-- Speed – Many runners start out too fast and the body isn’t yet ready for that speed or simply requires more oxygen to maintain that pace (in other words, slow down!)
+Many runners start out too fast and the body isn’t yet ready for that speed or simply requires more oxygen to maintain that pace (in other words, slow down!).
+You’re likely also using poor breathing techniques when you’re pushing the pace beyond your threshold.
+See good examples in the video below.

-- Exercise-induced Asthma – If you find yourself wheezing or struggling to breathe, check with a doctor to see if this is the case, they can find options to help!
+If you find yourself wheezing or struggling to breathe, check with a doctor to see if this is the case, they can find options to help!
+The most common symptoms are coughing, your throat feeling tight and can certainly be made worse during allergy season.Allergies

 Maybe you’ve always had a hard time breathing while running or you never thought much about improving your breathing…so why should you care?